harshitahluwalia7895/appliedai-workshop-steps/README.md

 Again click on Courses -> Workshop .
 Congratulations Your free workshop is with you !
 Special Thanks to [kanav Bansal](https://github.com/bansalkanav)

-If you are a # Machine Learning enthusiast then go Check this out : [100 Days of MLCode](https://github.com/harshitahluwalia7895/100DaysOfMLCode)